ioBroker/ioBroker.history/README.md

 * (Apollon77) Make sure id is always returned on GetHistory when addId is set
 * (Apollon77) Add new Debug flag to enable/disable debug logging on datapoint level (default is false) to optimize performance
 * (Apollon77) Add aggregate method "percentile" to calculate the percentile of the values (requires options.percentile with the percentile level, defaults to 50 if not provided)
-* (Apollon77) Add (experimental) method "integral" to calculate the integral of the values (requires options.integralUnit with the time duration of the integral in seconds, defaults to 60s if not provided)
+* (Apollon77) Add (experimental) method "integral" to calculate the integral of the values.
+Requires options.integralUnit with the time duration of the integral in seconds, defaults to 60s if not provided.
+Optionally a linear interpolation can be done by setting options.integralInterpolation to "linear"

 ### 1.11.1 (2022-03-26)
 * (Apollon77) Fix the js-controller and admin minimum version